 Dynamic testing is a software testing process that is performed in an environment where the code is actually executed.
 This type of testing is used, by the team, to check the functional behavior of the software and to verify its conformance with the user expectations and requirements.
 Dynamic testing is the validation phase of software verification and validation.
 This type of testing enables the team to provide answers to questions like, how well the software product will behave in the real world scenario; what will be its performance output and more.

 Hence, performed at the later stage of software testing life cycle, dynamic testing is an extremely beneficial testing technique.
-Dynamic testing involves testing of the program code, wherein input values.
+Dynamic testing involves testing of the program code by analysing the software for its input and output values.

 Difference between Dynamic and Static Testing: